digitranslab/jumpstart/docs/README.md

 yarn install
 ```

-**Note:** Please note that if you make any changes that will be reflected in the upcoming version of the ToolJet documentation, you should set the **includeCurrentVersion** value to `true` in the docusaurus.config.js file.
+**Note:** Please note that if you make any changes that will be reflected in the upcoming version of the JumpStart documentation, you should set the **includeCurrentVersion** value to `true` in the docusaurus.config.js file.
 After making the necessary changes, be sure to set the value back to `false` and then commit the changes.
 Setting the value to `true` will load the `docs/docs/` base directory as the `next` version for local development, allowing you to preview the changes.

 ### Local Development
 ```console